tobe2098/ENIGMA.py/docs/to_implement.md

 - Folders with the pickled objects are set in set-up (ask the user?) and then those folders are kept in the yaml file
 - The folders can be changed in yaml
 - Look how to make yaml accessible to the script (file in the module?
 Preset folder?)
+- Change constructors to not have child and parent classes.
+The machines can be constructed using the available strings, and more stored by the user.

 # Planned changes
 ## v1.1 (Internal and quality of life update)